 This blog was written by Cox Bogaards, a Research Associate based in Laterite’s Ethiopia office.

 The research described in this blog post is part of a study of Ethiopian Smallholder Farmers’ Willingness to Pay for Crop Micro-Insurance conducted by Laterite for the Global Green Growth Institute, the Ethiopian Agricultural Transformation Agency and Kifiya.
-More information about this study is available in the policy brief and case study.
+More information about this study is available in the policy brief, case study and final report.